Workforce planning framework

 Understanding the basics of workforce planning

 Workforce planning is a strategic process that involves forecasting an organization’s future staffing needs and developing action plans to meet those needs.
 It covers analyzing the current workforce, predicting future workforce requirements, identifying gaps and implementing strategies to bridge those gaps.
-The aim is to avoid talent shortages and surpluses, ensuring that the organization can achieve its strategic goals effectively.
+The aim is to avoid talent shortages and surpluses, ensuring that the organization can achieve its strategic goals effectively while supporting business continuity planning for long-term stability.

 Workforce planning helps organizations anticipate changes rather than react to them.
 Having a proactive plan allows businesses to stay ahead when digital disruption, market competition and shifting employee expectations are constant.
 It ensures that organizations can adapt to new challenges, whether that involves scaling up rapidly, managing costs or reskilling employees to meet new demands.